Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Unlimited personal liability: In a sole proprietorship, there’s no legal distinction between you as an individual and your business.
 This means you have unlimited personal liability for the debts and obligations of your business.
 If your business can’t pay its debts or gets sued, your personal assets (like your house or car) could be at risk.

-Difficulty raising capital: Sole proprietorships might face challenges when trying to raise money.
-The ability to raise funds for a sole proprietorship is strictly debt, while other entities, such as the corporation and LLC, can raise investment funds.
+Difficulty raising capital: Sole proprietorships might face challenges when raising money.
+The ability to raise funds for a sole proprietorship is strictly debt, while other entities, such as corporations and LLCs, can raise investment funds.

 Less business continuity: A sole proprietorship is tied directly to the owner.
 If the owner decides to stop the business, becomes incapacitated, or passes away, the business effectively ends.
-This can be a big negative for businesses that have certain contracts or sell to the government.
+This can be a big negative for businesses with special vendor contracts or selling to the government.

 Potentially higher taxes: Depending on the income level of the sole proprietorship, you may pay more taxes than you would as a corporation.
-This is because sole proprietors pay self-employment taxes on all profits, which cover Medicare and Social Security contributions, whereas the LLC can distribute some profits that aren’t subject to payroll taxes (which is effectively the same amount).
+This is because sole proprietors pay self-employment taxes on all profits, which cover Medicare and Social Security contributions.
+In contrast, the LLC can distribute some profits that aren’t subject to payroll taxes (which is effectively the same amount).

 Lack of corporate benefits: Unlike corporations or LLCs, sole proprietorships can’t offer certain types of benefits and take advantage of certain tax deductions related to healthcare, retirement, etc., which could impact your ability to attract and retain employees if your business expands.